BryanWilhite/dotnet-core/dotnet-web-mvc-angular-forms/README.md

 ## using `npx` in defiance of Google

 On my machines, I do not have the Angular CLI, `ng`, installed globally.
-I have installed `npx` [📦 [npm](https://www.npmjs.com/package/npx)] globally to reduce dragging around and maintaining tools above the repo level.
+I have installed `npx` [📦 [npm](https://www.npmjs.com/package/npx)] globally to reduce the need to maintain tools above the repo level.
 This means the scripts in the `package.json` [file](./Songhay.AngularForms/Songhay.AngularForms/ClientApp/package.json) have been changed:

 ```json
 "scripts": {